Gallery

 Ethiopia /

-Founded in 940 A.D., the ancient walled city of Harar is a maze of alleyways, mosques, markets and vibrant, colour-coded buildings.
+Founded in 940 A.D., the ancient walled city of Harar is a maze of alleyways, mosques, markets and colour coded buildings.
 The citizens of the city are uniquely diverse, with Muslim, Ethiopian Orthodox and Catholics all residing in a small space.
 Their ability to peacefully coexist saw it awarded the City of Peace Prize by UNESCO in 2003.

 Iftu of the Oromo ethnic group, Harar Old City, Ethiopia, 2016.
 The Oromos are the largest ethnic group in Ethiopia and the wider Horn of Africa, at approximately 34.5% of Ethiopia’s population.